HPM573/HW_01/README.md

 Explain why changing `yours` would changes `ours2` but not `ours1`.

 **Problem 5: Dictionaries (Weight 2).**
- Create a dictionary for the months of the year that can be called by the number of months (i.e. 1, 2, ..., 12) or the name of months (i.e. January, February, ..., December).
+ Create a siingle dictionary for the months of the year that can be called by the number of months (i.e. 1, 2, ..., 12) or the name of months (i.e. January, February, ..., December).
 If you call this dictionary `months`, then `months[6]` should be `June` and `months['June']` should be `6`.